 - Door Lock The main door can be locked or unlocked from the drivers seat.
-Remember to hide an extra door key on the exterior in case of unexpected battery failure. - Auxiliary Battery The auxiliary start switch is intended to be used if the engine battery becomes to discharged to turn the engine over.
+Remember to hide an extra door key on the exterior in case of unexpected battery failure. - Auxiliary Start The auxiliary start switch is intended to be used if the engine battery becomes too discharged to turn the engine over.
 To operate, hold the switch in the start position, then use the ignition switch in a normal fashion.
-Operating the auxiliary start switch closes the points on a large solenoid, tying all three vehicle batteries together for increased starting power.
-Leaving the switch in the auxiliary position will allow the convertor to charge the engine battery when you are plugged into 110 volt power.
-The down side of this feature is the engine battery will also run down if an interior light is left on.
-Just use the feature when needed - then turn it off. - Generator Switch The remote generator switch on the dash allows the driver to start or stop the generator without leaving the driver's seat.
+Operating the auxiliary start switch closes the points on a large solenoid, tying all three vehicle batteries together for increased starting power. - Generator Switch The remote generator switch on the dash allows the driver to start or stop the generator without leaving the driver's seat.
 It should be noted a built-in time delay allows the generator to reach full operating speed before 120 volt current is provided to the coach. - Rear Heat This switch is two speed and controls the fan on the rear engine heater by the door.
-The heat source is form the radiator so heat will only be available when driving. - Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night.

-- Auxiliary Lights These lights are mounted low in the grill and can be helpful in some fog and snow conditions.
-To operate, the headlight switch must on park or headlights and the ignition key must be on. - Docking Light This switch powers exterior lights on the curbside exterior of the coach and the curbside front cornering lamp (the roadside cornering lamp is not in this circuit). - Driving Lights The driving lights will only operate when your regular headlights have already been turned on low beam.
+The heat source is from the radiator so heat will only be available when driving. - Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night. - Inverter (optional) This switch controls a relatively small inverter wired into the televisions and video cassette recorder.
+Turn this switch on when you want to use the televisions and you're not plugged into a 110 volt power source. - Docking Lights RS The docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night. - Driving Lights To operate the driving lights the regular head lights must be turned on first. - Defrost Fans In cool, damp weather these fans really help to clear the large windshields.
+This switch turns them on and off and each fan has it's own switch to operate the oscillating feature. - ICC Blink With this switch it is possible to blink the clearance lights on the motorhome.
+It's most commonly used as a way of indicating your thanks for a courtesty shown to you by another driver, - TV Speaker This switches the audio output of the television to the front four speakers of the radio system. - Mirror Move center switch to R or L. The four perimeter switches will then move the right or left mirror in the direction indicated.
+The paddle type switch marked heat is for defrosting the mirrors.
+(Hopefully you won't need this unless you're a skier).